Nobelium: Discovery

 In 1959, the team continued their studies and claimed that they were able to produce an isotope that decayed predominantly by emission of an 8.3 MeV alpha particle, with a half-life of 3 s with an associated 30% spontaneous fission branch.
 The activity was initially assigned to 254102 but later changed to 252102.
-However, they also noted that it was not certain that nobelium had been produced due to difficult conditions.
+However, they also noted that it was not certain that element 102 had been produced due to difficult conditions.
 The Berkeley team decided to adopt the proposed name of the Swedish team, "nobelium", for the element.